-- 1. First set up a Tftp server. - 2.
-Make sure the img file is in your Tftp server directory.
+- 1. Set up a TFTP server. - 2.
+Make sure the image (.img) file is in your TFTP server directory.

-Update the Firmware
+Updating the Firmware

 - 1. To update the firmware, log in to the product through the serial console.
 Instructions on how to connect to the serial console can be found in the UC-8100 Hardware Manual. - 2.
-After powering on the UC-8112-ME computer, press to enter the BIOS configuration settings. - If you could not enter the BIOS menu by pressing , replace putty by Tera Term terminal console tool.
+After powering on the UC-8112-ME computer, press to enter the BIOS configuration settings.

+If you could not enter the BIOS menu by pressing , replace putty by Tera Term terminal console tool.